Is It Illegal To Hire an Employee Under False Pretenses or Promises?

 - The employee suffered losses as a result (for example, lost income, lost job opportunities, reduced financial security, poor working conditions)

-Another important difference between promissory estoppel and fraudulent inducement is what you can get if you win.
-With fraudulent inducement, you can get both reliance damages and expectation damages, Lenzo says.
+Another important difference between promissory estoppel and fraudulent inducement is the damages available.
+Lenzo says you can get both reliance and expectation damages for a fraudulent inducement claim.
 Expectation damages are what you would have gotten if the employer followed through on their bargain.

-If you have a promissory estoppel claim, you may also have a fraudulent inducement claim.
-However, this is not necessarily true.
-Proving a fraud claim might involve more proof.
 An employment lawyer can help you assess your case and find the best options for bringing a claim.

 Breach of Contract

 In some cases, false promises might involve a breach of contract.
-Say you signed an employment contract with a prospective employer.
-The employment agreement laid out the job requirements and your salary, benefits, vacation time, etc.
+Suppose you signed an employment contract with a prospective employer.
+The employment agreement outlined the job requirements and your salary, benefits, vacation time, etc. But when you start working, your employer doesn’t fulfill one of these key contract provisions.
+In this case, your employer may be in breach of the contract.

 Depending on the specific facts of your case, you may be able to sue for both fraudulent inducement and breach of contract.
-Other times, the contract’s provisions may be in tension with earlier promises the employer made.
+An employment lawyer can assess which claim is best in your situation.

 At-will employment can cause problems for people seeking recovery for false promises.
 Lenzo gives the following example: “Say that a week after an at-will employee is hired, they get fired.
 In this case, they’re generally out of luck.”
+However, if an employer made promises about employment, they may still be liable.
+Cases involving an employer’s false promises are very fact-specific, Lenzo says.
+Speaking to an employment law attorney is the best bet for determining the specific course of action for your employment issues.

-Fortunately, many attorneys provide initial free consultations to prospective clients.
+Many attorneys provide initial free consultations to prospective clients.
 These meetings are an excellent way to get sound legal advice.
 They allow the attorney to hear the facts of your case and for you to determine if the attorney meets your needs.
 To see whether an attorney is a good fit, ask informed questions such as:

 - What is your fee, and what billing options do you offer?